kuestess/homebridge-platform-insteonlocal/README.md

 Low battery levels are reported periodically by the device and by default are shown in the Home app UI.
 To disable low battery reporting, use the optional configuration parameter below.
 This should be set at the individual device level.
 Even with low battery status disabled, you will still get a low battery alert in the Home app if two heartbeat messages from the device are missed (takes ~2 days), likely indicating a dead device.

 - `disableBatteryStatus`: default false; set to true to disable low battery reporting.

+Contact sensors:
+- `invert_sensor`: set to true to invert the sensor status, ie off when closed and on when open. [default = false]

 Connection Watcher
 ------------------